ptums/CS-255-Projects/README.md

 # CS-255 Projects

 ## Overview
 This repository contains the business requirmenets document from Project 1# and the system design document from Project 2#.
-These documents demonstrate your ability to collect requirements from the customer and design a system that meets those needs.
+These documents demonstrate my ability to collect requirements from the customer and design a system that meets those needs.

 ## Reflection